Tag: Trump

 When the official said it was doing fine, Trump replied, “I love that area.
 I can’t tell you why, but I love that area.”
 (It’s probably because there is a Trump National Golf Club in the area.)

-That “I can’t tell you why” is not a dreamy expression of ineffable negative capability je ne sais quoi mystery, but a moronically coy allusion to … Read the rest
+That “I can’t tell you why” is not a dreamy expression of ineffable negative capability je ne sais quoi mystery, but a moronically coy allusion to the fact that he’s breaking the law by promoting one of his businesses on our dime.

 Trump’s project for this morning: trash Jeff Sessions some more.
 Sessions richly deserves trashing, but not for the reasons Trump is doing it.